indomie-soto/SJ-Guide-Indonesian/DMW - Core Progression Guide.md

 		- Even if a Digimon later gets a SSS or SSS+ evolution, it is entirely possible to swap their size data with a newly hatched 5/5 using the [Data Exchange system](https://digitalmastersworld.wiki.gg/wiki/Data_Exchange)

 While you can continue with any of the 3 questlines, here is a recommended order:
 - Continue with the File Island Questline that Elecmon teleports you to start at the Village of the Beginning.
-These quests give generally high experience that'll push either your digimon to 100+ quite easily.
+These quests give generally high experience that'll push your starter digimon to 100+ quite easily.
 Hold off on progressing to Server Continent, for now.
 	- Make an active effort to complete the Novice Challenge quests as you're progressing.
 By the end of File Island, you should have up to "Koromon's Challenge - 3" completed.
 	- Once you've completed Koromon's Challenge - 1, you'll be given a Novice Clothes Box, a Novice Smart School Uniform, and other items.
 Unless you are leveling or minmaxing your damage, the Novice Smart School Uniform (which is permanent) is more than sufficient to replace your other costumes once they expire.
 The Novice Clothes set are also very useful as you will not have any other meaningful set of clothes yet.
 - Backtrack and complete the Glacier Area questline started by "Miki's Summons".
 While being one of the largest sets of quests, the area completion rewards make it worth it.
-Once you fully complete it, again back track and head to the Western Area.
+Once you fully complete it, again backtrack and head to the Western Area.
 	- As mentioned before, make sure to make an active effort to complete the Novice Challenge quests as you're progressing.
 For Tsunomon's Challenge - 2, you will have to travel out of your way to the Western Area's Dark Tower Wasteland.
 	- By the end of the Glacier Questline, you should have all of Tsunomon's quests complete and move onto Gabumon's.
 At this point, you should have at least 15 Challenge Coins.
 		- Head back to DMW Village and behind the Novice Challenge NPCs, you should find a Taichi NPC.
-Talk to him and exchange 15 Challenge Coins for the digiegg of the remaining partner digimon for your class in the DigiEgg Exchange.
-As a reminder:
+Talk to him and exchange 15 Challenge Coins for the digiegg of the remaining starter digimon for your class in the DigiEgg Exchange:
-			- AA: Agumon and Lalamon
+			- AA: Lalamon
-			- SK: Falcomon and Gaomon
+			- SK: Gaomon
 - Start the Digimon Maze questline through the "Commander's Urgent Summon" quest and progress through the Digimon Maze.
 There are a lot of quests with repetitive tasks, so don't forget to take a break every now and again.
 If Maze is too much, it isn't a bad idea to skip ahead to Server Continent and come back to Maze to progress it further.
 	- Once you fully complete the Digimon Maze questline, you'll unlock the Gizumon Lab dungeon that will be accessible at the Digimon Maze Entrance.
 The dungeons rewards focus on enhancing Starter Digimon, dropping [Savers] DigiClones, Transcendence Chip Exchange Tickets, and Skill DigiCodes (This item will be explained later) among other items.
 At 20 successful runs, you can exchange the 'Sparkling Savers' DigiSoul items for a Starter Digimon SSS item.
 	- You should also take the time to run back to the PawnChessmon W NPC at DATS and grab the reward from both Glacier Area completion and Maze Completion: A Growth Fruit [Savers].
 This will bump up your second starter to 125%, giving them access to Transcendence once you've got the materials.
 - If you haven't already, continue on from File island to the Server Continent questline.
 This questline is pretty straightforward and should be pretty easy to complete with a level 100+ Digimon.
-By the end of this questline, either your first starter or our journey digimon (potentially both) should be level 120 or close to.
+By the end of this questline, either your first starter or your journey digimon (potentially both) should be level 120 or close to.
 	- If you're still paying attention to the Novice Questline, you should be able to complete Koromon's Challenge - 4 and push onwards right up to Greymon's Challenge - 1.

 If you've been keeping up with the seals for your class and saving up your money, you should have 5T for Transcendence.
 Find an easy devil type digimon to farm Low Class Devil Data and collect 30 devil data to hatch the 2 5/5 Raremon DigiEggs from way earlier.
 Transcend your starter digimon then head back to Richard Sampson and clone their HP, You should be greeted with a nice pop-up on the top of the screen signaling that you've finally fully cloned your starter, making them entirely content-ready.
 For your journey Digimon, you can either buy the required Mid Class Dragon Transcendence ConvertChips from other players or the Cash Shop, or you can farm Low Class chips from non-Character Bound Mid Data craft at [Nanomon](https://digitalmastersworld.wiki.gg/wiki/Nanomon_(Item_Craft)#Transcendence_ConvertChip) at DATS or various dungeons in the game.